As Artificial Intelligence Moves Into Medicine, The Human Touch Could Be A Casualty

 Some of the nuts-and-bolts improvements that AI can bring have their place, Thadaney says.
 "Yes, the patient wants you to make sure that you have efficiencies in your system so they don't get 19 bills with the same stupid thing."

 But patients also want to get better.
 To help accomplish that, doctors and nurses can't simply be adjuncts to machines.
-Her mantra to young doctors she advises is this: "In the end, be present.
+Her mantra to the young doctors she advises is this: "In the end, be present.
 That matters a great deal."

 In March, Stanford inaugurated a new institute to focus on the human dimensions of artificial intelligence.

-"We want to make sure that there are to create and spread best practices," says Dr. Russ Altman, a professor of bioengineering and genetics at Stanford and an associate director of the new institute.
+Dr. Russ Altman, a professor of bioengineering and genetics at Stanford and an associate director of the new institute, says it is important to have best practices in place as technology and medicine commingle.
 "It's unfair and unrealistic to expect that technologists to be experts at all this."

 He shares the concerns of Verghese and Thadaney that machines could degrade the human relationship at the core of medicine.